musham101/weather-analytics-app/README.md

-# Project Name: Weather Analyzer
+# Project Name: Weather Analytics App

 ## Description
 This Python project, `final_main.py`, is designed to analyze weather data for a specific location and time period.
 The input parameters include the year/month and location for which you want to analyze the weather.